Domes White Coast Milos

 Planning Your Stay

 Domes White Coast Milos is located at Mitakas on Milos Island, positioned to face the Sarakiniko coast.
-Milos is accessible by ferry from Piraeus (approximately five to seven hours depending on service) or by direct flights from Athens in under an hour during the summer schedule.
-The property operates as an adults-only resort and, given the 30-suite inventory, advance booking through the Domes group's channels is advisable well before the peak summer window of July and August.
-The shoulder months of May, June, and September offer more availability and reduced daytime temperatures while retaining full sea and dining programming.
+The property operates as an adults-only resort and, given the 50-suite inventory, advance booking is advisable.
 Guests interested in comparable Milos accommodation options may also consider NOS Hotel & Villas as an alternative reference point on the island.

 Comparable Spots, Quickly